pretix/pretix-docs/docs/topics/taxes.md

     According to article 52 of the [VAT directive](https://eur-lex.europa.eu/legal-content/EN/TXT/PDF/?uri=CELEX:32006L0112&from=EN) (page 17), the place of supply is always the location of your event.
     Therefore, tax always has to be paid according to the laws of the country where the event is held, regardless of the location of the customer.

+!!!
+Note
+    The EU reverse charge feature is deprecated.
+    It will be removed in a future version of pretix.
+    Avoid using EU reverse charge if possible and define custom tax rules instead.
+    That way, you can tailor taxation rules to your individual use case and make sure you are complying with all relevant laws.

 “Reverse charge” is a rule in European Union VAT legislation that specifies how taxes are paid if the seller and buyer of a good reside in different EU countries.
 If the buyer is registered as a VAT-paying business in their country, you charge them only the net price without taxes and state that the buyer is responsible for paying the correct taxes.